House prices in Dagenham

 Prices by property type

-Median sold price by type across Dagenham.
+Median sold price and share of the market, by type, across Dagenham.

 The most-traded type in Dagenham is terraced (1,899 sales, median £376,000), which tends to set the tone of the area.
 Flats (£220,000) and houses (~£379,734) trade well apart, so the headline figure moves a lot with the mix of what's for sale.